Enhancing Smart Contract Security Analysis with Execution Property Graphs: Execution Property Graph

-\paragraph{Vertex} For a writable data source, because we keep a record of its change history, there may exist multiple vertices.
-A data source vertex has three properties, i.e., $K_D^V=\{\textit{index}, \textit{identifier}, \textit{value}\}$.
-The \textit{identifier} property uniquely identifies the data source.
-For example, the contract address and slot hash uniquely identify a storage source.
-The \textit{index} property serves as history version number, which is incremented every time the data source changes, while the \textit{value} property stores the concrete value of a data source.
-In the case of a read-only data source, there is only one vertex, and the \textit{index} property is ignored.

-\paragraph{Edge} There are four types of \DDG edges (cf.\ Equation~\ref{eq:ddg-edge-labels}).
-When a writable data source changes, a new data source vertex $v_D$ is created.
-A \texttt{WRITE} edge then connects the basic block vertex $v_T$, which contains the opcode performing the data writing operation (e.g., \texttt{SSTORE}), to the newly created vertex $v_D$.
-A control dependency edge, labeled as \texttt{CONTROL}, connects the data source vertex of a \texttt{JUMPI} condition to the target basic block vertex. \texttt{TRANSITION} edges connect the writable data source vertices following an ascending \textit{index} order.
-If the written content of a data source depends on another data source, they are connected with a \texttt{DEPENDENCY} edge.
+As shown in Figure~\ref{fig:epg}, a \texttt{TRANSITION} edge connects two data source vertices whenever the value of a data source is updated.
+A \texttt{WRITE} edge links the basic block vertex $v_T$, which executes the data writing operation (e.g., \texttt{SSTORE}), to the updated data source vertex $v_D$.
+A control dependency edge~---~labeled \texttt{CONTROL}~---~connects the data source vertex of a \texttt{JUMPI} condition to the corresponding target basic block vertex.
+Furthermore, if the content written by one data source depends on another, they are connected by a \texttt{DEPENDENCY} edge.
+Although \texttt{DEPENDENCY} edges are not shown in Figure~\ref{fig:epg}, they are widely used in the price manipulation traversal (cf.\ Figure~\ref{fig:price_traversal}, Section~\ref{sec:price-oracle}).